 Bicycling is a cost-effective and fun form of transportation for people of all ages.
 Bicycling is also typically very safe.
 Unfortunately, crashes do happen, and people can get injured.
-According to the National Highway Traffic Safety Administration, 743 people were killed in bicycle crashes last year, and nearly 50,000 people were injured.
+According to the National Highway Traffic Safety Administration, 743 people were killed in bicycle crashes in 2015, and nearly 50,000 people were injured.

 Most bicycle crashes are not caused by motorists, but by bicyclists getting injured alone.
 Common scenarios are falling off a bike, not paying attention to the road, or falling due to a crack in the walkway.
 Despite this, 29% of crashes are caused by a motorist/bicyclist collision.

 If you’re a bicyclist, you need to do as much as possible to protect yourself from potential injuries.
 Because bicycles leave the ride completely unprotected, keeping your wits about you and riding safely could be the difference between life and death.

 Don’t ride at dusk, and if you do need to ride at night, wear reflectors.

 Nearly one-quarter of bicycle fatalities happen between the hours of 6 and 9 p.m.
 This is a time of the day where visibility is low, but bicyclists may not think it’s necessary to wear reflectors because it’s still daytime.
 Always wear brightly colored clothes and have reflectors on your bicycle, helmet, and clothing.
 Cars cannot avoid you if they cannot see you.